World DesignPro Guide

 The Cardinal Rule

-Build what the story needs — nothing more.
-The greatest trap in world-building is "worldbuilder's quicksand": spending months creating a planet's geological history when your story takes place entirely in one city.
-If a piece of worldbuilding does not advance the plot, deepen a character, or reinforce the theme, it belongs in your notes — not your novel.
+Build what the story needs.
+Nothing more.
+We call it "worldbuilder's quicksand" — that dangerously productive feeling of spending months creating a planet's geological history when your story takes place entirely in one city.
+It feels like progress.
+It isn't.
+If a piece of worldbuilding doesn't advance the plot, deepen a character, or hammer home the theme, it belongs in your notes — not your novel.
+Your notes are its home.
+Give it a good one there, and move on.

 The 5-Phase World-Building Pyramid